Pre-Suasion by Robert Cialdini Book Summary & Commentary

 So if you want to HOLD someone’s attention, don’t give them closure right away!

-For example, many advanced speakers will start their speech with a story.
-They don’t finish the story right away.
-Instead, they talk about something else.
-People want to hear the end of the story, so they keep listening.
-Finally, near the end of the speech, they complete the story.
-The audience gets closure and they can relax, which means they stop paying attention.
+For example, many professional public speakers start their speech with a story.
+But they don’t finish the story right away.
+Instead, they switch to talking about something else.
+People want to hear the end of the interesting story, so they keep listening.
+Finally, near the end of the speech, they go back and complete the story.
+The audience finally gets closure and they can relax.

-Cialdini saw that the best popular science writers were actually mystery writers!
-They described a mystery, then slowly unfolded the scientific explanation for the mystery.
-This pulls people into the book and makes them engaged because when they understand the mystery, they want to know the solution to the mystery.
+And what he found was that the best science writers were actually mystery writers!
+They first described a mystery, then slooooowly unfolded the scientific explanation for the mystery.
+This pulls people into the book because they want to know the solution to the mystery.

 I’m sure you’ve heard of the famous experiment of Pavlov’s dogs.
-There was a scientist called Pavlov who rang a bell every time before he gave his dogs food.
-Later, he noticed that when he rang the bell, the dogs would already start to drool and salivate at the sound.
+There was a scientist named Pavlov who rang a bell every time he gave his dogs food.
+Later, he noticed that when he rang the bell, the dogs would already start to drool and salivate just at the sound.
 You see, Pavlov had created a new connection in his dog’s minds.
 He linked the bell sound to food so that now, every time he rang it, the dogs instantly were reminded of food.

 Advertisers have been using the tactic for more than a century: they present something that attracts their target audience—a beautiful vista, a good-looking model, a popular celebrity—and then link it to the product through nothing more than a simultaneous presence inside the ad.

 The power these mental associations have over us can be totally hidden from us.
 For example, a scientific study was done in a wine store.
 They wanted to see if the music in the store had any effect on sales.
 So on days when they played classical German music, sales of German wine went up.
 And on days they played classical French music, sales of French wine went up!
 It was surprising to the researchers, to say the least.

-In the book “Contagious,” a Wharton business professor explains how building “triggers” into your ideas will help people remember them more often.
-For example, one marketing campaign successfully turned coffee into a trigger for Kit Kat chocolate bars.
+A different book called “Contagious” explains how building “triggers” into your ideas or products will make people remember them more often.
+For example, one marketing campaign successfully turned coffee into a trigger for thinking about Kit Kat chocolate bars.
 As a result, sales of Kit Kat rose by over 33%.
 The strategy was to make a common everyday object into a “trigger” for the product, and it clearly worked.

-Ciadini was a consultant at an award-winning hospital.
+Ciadini was consulting at an award-winning hospital.
 He noticed they had strict rules about the words and language used in the hospital.
 Most people think these little differences in language don’t matter.
 However, the management of this hospital was convinced this was one of the keys to their success.
 Here’s a quote of the hospital’s policies from the book:

 “As a health care organization, we’re devoted to acts of healing, so we never use language associated with violence.
 We don’t have bullet points; we have information points.
 We don’t attack a problem, we approach it.”

-In a scientific study where employees in a call centre instructed to raise money for some cause.
+There was a scientific study where employees in a call centre instructed to raise money for some cause.
 They were given paper with work instructions.
-Half the papers showed a photo of a runner winning a race, the other half didn’t.
+Half the workers received papers that included a photo of a runner winning a race, the other half didn’t include this photo.
 And guess what?
-The half of employees who had received the paper including the photo of a winner raised 60 percent more money than others.
+The employees who had seen the photo of the winning runner raised 60 percent more money than the others.
 Scientists believe the photo raised achievement-related thinking in the callers and caused them to work harder.

-The same effect happens with words associated to winning:
+The same effect happens with seeing words associated to winning:

 Multiple studies have shown that subtly exposing individuals to words that connote achievement (win, attain, succeed, master) increases their performance on the assigned task and more than doubles their willingness to keep working at it.

-I hope it’s becoming clear how small words can make a big impact.
-(And if you’ll excuse me, I need to go out and buy a big poster with the words “Achieve and Conquer” for my wall hahaha!)
+I hope it’s becoming clear that small words can make a big impact.
+(And if you’ll excuse me, I need to go out and buy a big poster with the words “Achieve and Conquer” for my wall!)

 Cialdini learned a sneaky trick for building an association of trust from a home alarm salesman named Jim.
-Jim used this technique to create an association of trust with potential customers.
-He said this technique allowed him to become the top salesperson in his company.
+Jim claimed this simple technique allowed potential customers to trust him and made him the top salesperson in his company.

-Jim would enter the home of a family that was interested in the alarms.
-He started his sales presentation and asked the family to complete a test to see how much they knew about home safety.
+So Jim would enter the home of a family interested buying an alarm system.
+He started by asking the family to complete a test about home safety.
 Then every time he would do the same thing…